sebastientourbier/synapsy-eeg-meeting-04-2021/README.md

-Introduction about the Brain Imaging Data Structure and Datalad.
+Introduction about the Brain Imaging Data Structure for EEG.

-It can be viewed at https://sebastientourbier.github.io/synapsy-training-03-2021/.
+It can be viewed at https://sebastientourbier.github.io/synapsy-eeg-meeting-04-2021/.

-Presented in the context of Data Management Plan (DMP) Training of members of the NCCR-Synapsy project (https://nccr-synapsy.ch).
+Presented in the context of Neuroimaging Data Management Plan (DMP) Meeting of the NCCR-Synapsy project (https://nccr-synapsy.ch).

 ## License